Kaurin/kaurin.github.io/_posts/2015-12-28-cross-compile-and-setup-znc-ubuntu.markdown

 git clone https://github.com/znc/znc.git
 cd znc

-# Check out the 1.6.x brach.
+# Check out the 1.6.x branch.
 This branch was stable at the time of writing
 # this article.
 Not sure if my guide will work with the "master" branch,
 # but I don't see why not.
 git checkout 1.6.x